Login or Register to make a submission.

 EDITOR RESPONSIBILITIES

-DISCLOSURE, CONFLICTS OF INTEREST, AND OTHER ISSUES
+DISCLOSURE, CONFLICTS OF INTEREST, AND ADDITIONAL MATTERS

-INVOLVEMENT AND COOPERATION IN INVESTIGATIONS
+ENGAGEMENT AND COLLABORATION IN INVESTIGATIONS

 CONTRIBUTION TO EDITORIAL DECISIONS